 - Before leaving home

-- You must ensure that you first of all stay at home.
+- Stay at home.
 You should not leave home unless it’s to go for a test.

 - Plan ahead and ask others for help to ensure that you can successfully stay at home and consider what can be done for vulnerable people in the household.